>>> def simple_coroutine(): # (1)

 Coroutines allow new ways of organizing code, and just as recursion or polymorphism (dynamic dispatch), it takes some time getting used to their possibilities.
 An interesting example of classic algorithm rewritten with coroutines is in the post "Greedy algorithm with coroutines," by James Powell.
 You may also want to browse "Popular recipes tagged coroutine" in the ActiveState Code recipes database.

-works, and shared it in the python-tulip mailing list.
+Paul Sokolovsky implemented yield from in Damien George’s super lean MicroPython interpreter designed to run on microcontrollers.
+As he studied the feature, he created a great, detailed diagram to explain how yield from works, and shared it in the python-tulip mailing list.
 Sokolovsky was kind enough to allow me to copy the PDF to this book’s site, where it has a more permanent URL.

 Brett Slatkin’s Effective Python, First Edition (Addison-Wesley) has an excellent short chapter titled "Consider Coroutines to Run Many Functions Concurrently".